-3. Westwood Modernization
+2. Westwood Modernization

-Westwood High School is 32 years old.
-A modernization will be required to ensure adequate and appropriate space is available, including decommissioning and repurposing the YMCA space in 2020.
+Westwood High School is 33 years old.
+A modernization will be required to ensure adequate and appropriate space is available as the school transitions to 7 - 12 grade configuration, including the possible decommissioning and repurposing the YMCA space in 2020.